0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Filtering Memory Mapped I/O
-Usage of memory mapped files to perform the encryption becomes more and more common around ransomware families, which makes it harder for behavior based anti-ransomware solutions to keep track of what is going on, as mentioned this is due to the nature of memory mapped I/O.<br/>
+Usage of memory mapped files to perform the encryption has become more and more common around ransomware families over the years, which makes it harder for behavior based anti-ransomware solutions to keep track of what is going on, as mentioned this is due to the nature of memory mapped I/O.<br/>
 <img src="{{ site.url }}{{ site.baseurl }}/images/RansomSequence2.png" alt="">

 A file mapping is essentially a section object , with CreateFileMapping being a wrapper around NtCreateSection.<br/>